 Analytics is really erupting in the market, more so than biometrics.
 There are only so many biometric options being used: fingerprint, iris… so there are limitations.
 Being with iris, you have to literally put your head up to a goggle to grab a reading.

-Analytics is something that is more relevant and erupting very quickly because we are, in some ways, adapting analytics that Google may be using for other things.
+Analytics is something that is more relevant and erupting very quickly because we are, in some ways, adapting analytics that Google may be using it for other things.
 Or you see technology that Facebook is using where it’s identifying people in pictures.
 We’re taking that technology and adapting for video surveillance.
 Now, our analytics are very accurate.

 We have an incredible amount of video data, in the neighborhood of 1000 Petabytes a day being recorded around the world.
-How do we search it?
+How do we search for it?
 A human cannot search that.
 There’s just too much data, so we need to run analytics through that video to produce quality searches.